FreshSupaSulley/Auto-2FA/README.md

 Automatic Logins
 ----------------
-DuOSU supports automatic logins when it detects the browser on a Duo Mobile login screen.
+DuOSU supports automatic logins when it detects the browser on a Duo Mobile login site.
 You can enable this in settings.

+**THIS DOES NOT WORK FOR ALL ORGANIZATIONS.**<br>
+Ohio State uses the URL scheme "*https://*.duosecurity.com/frame/v4/auth/prompt_\**" for their own Duo login page.
+By visiting website with this URL scheme, DuOSU will log you in.<br>
+Some colleges, like the University of Cincinnati, have their own unique URL login scheme that don't match DuOSU's Auto-Login URL scheme.
+As of now, there is no way to change this in the settings for each organization.<br><br>

+If your college has a login website that doesn't match "*https://*.duosecurity.com/frame/v4/auth/prompt_\**", you're out of luck.

 Privacy
 -------